mauroAntonio60/BluemixTestDashboard/GetStartedJavaMessageHub/README.md

 Create the Java Liberty App
 Create the IBM Message Hub service and bind it with the Java Liberty App.

-## 2. JVM System Properties for TLS/SSL connection to Compose MongoDB

 ## 3. Make the app locally using MAVEN

 Use Maven to install dependencies and build the .war file.